How to Impress Interviewers for Graphic Design Jobs

 Your portfolio should demonstrate your ability to manage a project, communicate effectively, and manage deadlines.
 Keep your portfolio organised and clean, and avoid clutter.

-Your portfolio should reflect the company's brand, so it is best to keep your work cohesive and avoid having too many different styles.
+Your portfolio should reflect the company's brand, so keeping your work cohesive and avoiding having too many different styles are best.

 How to Prepare for an Interview